ys-lin14/warframe-exploration/README.md

 #### Motivation
 I wanted to build upon my previous exploration and see what else I could do with Steam data.
-I primarily wanted to gain experience with databases and sentiment analysis but also ended up extracting additional information from user reviews and experimenting with polynomial regression.
+I mainly hoped to gain experience with databases and sentiment analysis but also ended up extracting additional information from user reviews and experimenting with polynomial regression.

 #### Summary: